 5.5.
-Consortium agreement
+Consortium agreement (if more than one participant)

 Participants will be required to conclude a consortium agreement, unless otherwise specified in the call for proposals.
 The need for a consortium agreement in part arises from the larger autonomy that consortia will be given and from the simplification of the contract with the Commission, for example with respect to the management of the Community contribution and to intellectual property.
 A consortium agreement may include: